How to Apply for Social Security Disability

 The most important thing you can do to improve your chances of getting approved for Social Security disability benefits is to make sure you provide all the necessary documentation and make sure all the documentation is accurate when you apply.
 Providing inaccurate documents could slow down the process greatly or prevent you from getting a favorable decision.

 We mentioned how important accurate documentation is, but you should also provide as much information as possible to hasten the decision-making process.
 Of course, you’ll need all the typical documents such as your birth certificate, proof of citizenship, and W-2 forms.
-Information about your work history, your doctors, and hospitalizations are all essential information that will help your Social Security disability application.
+Information about your work history, your doctors, and your hospitalizations are all essential information that will help your Social Security disability application.
 You should also get a residual functional capacity report from your doctor.
 This document details your conditions and how they affect your ability to work in a full-time capacity.
 This information is vital to your application getting approved as quickly as possible.